rangle/react-native-workshop/book/list-view/index.md

 ```

 Again, don't forget to do housekeeping like defining your styles and properly exporting your component as a module here.
-We've also used a bgColor function above that you can define:
+We've also used a bgColor function above that you can define thusly:

 ```javascript
 function bgColor(idx) {